abhi3700/My_Learning-Cpp/README.md

 				- 4. `$ ./bootstrap`
 				- 5. `$ make`
 				- 6. check if installed, `cmake --version`
+	- To show where the function is defined:
+		+ just add __mingw C++__ folder (from C:\ drive i.e. installed directory) into the "OPEN FILES" tab on the left of ST3.
+		+ Then, on pointing the cursor on a function or subfunction => it shows the corresponding file where the function has been defined.
 	- __Packages__
 		+ [C++ Snippets](https://packagecontrol.io/packages/C%2B%2B%20Snippets): List of snippets [Documentation](https://github.com/Rapptz/cpp-sublime-snippet/blob/master/reference.md).
 This includes C++11 snippets.
 		+ [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter): For linting, install this via: "Preferences >> Package Settings >> SublimeLinter >> Settings".
 Just replace with this (below):